JakeTurner616/JakeTurner616.github.io/_posts/2022-10-09-Deforum-Stable-Diffusion-AI.md

   - /deforum/
 date: 2022-10-9 1:30:00 -0500
 ---
-<content id="meta">Simple and quick Deforum setup for easily creating 2D or 3D animations for free with stable diffusion on google collab.</content>
+<content id="meta">Simple and quick Deforum setup for easily creating 2D or 3D animations for free with stable diffusion on google collab.
+Download the latest Stable Diffusion .ckpt model and place it in /AI/models/ in the root of your google drive.</content>
 <center>
   <style>
    #meta {